The First Step to Safe Deprescribing: Understanding the Full Story

 Robert Whitaker: Investigative Force Behind the Exposé

-Though a journalist, not a clinician, Whitaker has profoundly shaken the system by documenting how psychotropic drugs, far from curing, have fueled an epidemic of disability.
-He critiques the APA's embrace of Pharma partnerships and the flawed "chemical imbalance" narrative that justifies mass prescribing, showing long-term data reveal worsening outcomes and iatrogenic harm.
+Though a journalist, not a clinician, Whitaker has profoundly shaken the system.
+He documents how psychotropic drugs, far from curing, have fueled an epidemic of disability.
+He critiques the APA's embrace of Pharma partnerships and the flawed "chemical imbalance" narrative justifying mass prescribing.
+His seminal books Mad in America (2001) and Anatomy of an Epidemic (2010) have armed the survivor movement with rigorous evidence.
+By exposing industry corruption and poor long-term results, Whitaker has validated survivor experiences of drug-induced chronicity.

 Legacy Influencers: Foundations of the Movement